 When Keith joined the band, he embraced his Scottish heritage with fervor, and his enthusiasm spills over into every one of his performances.
-His high energy is infectious and his drumming, intoxicating.
+His high energy is infectious and his drumming intoxicating. (sometimes intoxicated!)
 Keith says, "I've found my place."
 Fans think so, too.

 Keith's personal website is at:

 When the newest (and youngest) member of the band, CJ Henderson, first saw the Wicked Tinkers, he said, “I want to do what these guys do!”
 He heard their didgeridoo and said, “...and I want to play that thing!”